November 12, 2015

 - The rate of State regulatory changes continues to increase.
 In 2015 there were 50% more changes than 2013, for example.

 - However, it is harder than ever to keep track of changes, and to update technology systems to stay compliant.
 The regulatory and technical expertise required is substantial.
 Today, software delivered as a service allows carriers to leverage updates efficiently and effectively.
-In addition, knowledge resources such as e-PAL or the SILA digest are available to help keep you informed of current rules, procedures, and changes for all regulatory jurisdictions.
+In addition, knowledge resources such as e-PAL from Vertafore or the SILA digest are available to help keep you informed of current rules, procedures, and changes for all regulatory jurisdictions.

 These are three key ways carriers can improve their business near and long-term, while also delivering a better agent experience.
 Keep these ideas in mind as you finalize your 2016 plans.